Fynnyan/spring-boot-postgres-fts/README.md

 - PW: fts-ftw
 - DB & schema: fts-ftw

 The DB contains some example data, the European CPV codes in D/F/I/E.

+in the `example-fts-queries.sql` there are some examples that briefly show how the fts methods work and what they produce

 The spring app runs under the default localhost:8080 and exposes the following endpoints: